When is local search both effective and efficient?: Summary of Results

-In \cref{sec:efficientAlgos}, we show that -- unlike general semismooth fitness landscapes (and like smooth landscapes and oriented \VCSP s) -- conditionally-smooth fitness landscapes are not just effective-for but also efficient-for-many local search algorithms including random ascent, memory-based pivot rules, simulated annealing, jump rules, and the Kernighan–Lin heuristic.
+In \cref{sec:efficientAlgos}, we show that -- unlike general semismooth fitness landscapes (and like smooth landscapes and oriented \VCSP s) -- conditionally-smooth fitness landscapes are not just effective-for but also efficient-for-many local search algorithms.\footnote{ We do not focus on \emph{efficient-for-all} (or more formally: landscapes where \emph{all} ascents are polynomial length) because we think that this case is too strict and has been largely resolved.
+Kaznatcheev, Cohen and Jeavons~\textcite{repCP} showed that all ascents have length $\leq \binom{n+1}{2}$ in fitness landscapes that are implementable by binary Boolean \VCSP\ with tree-structured constraint graphs.
+Efficient-for-all cannot be pushed much further than Boolean trees: Kaznatcheev, Cohen and Jeavons~\textcite{repCP} also gave examples of \VCSP{s} with exponential ascents from (a) domains of size $\geq 3$ and path-structured constraint graphs, or (b) Boolean domains and constraint graphs of pathwidth $2$.
+This is why, we switch from the question of efficient-for-all to the question of \emph{efficient-for-many}. } Specifically, we show that conditionally-smooth fitness landscapes are solved efficiently by many local search algorithms including \lang{RandomAscent} (\cref{prop:RA_stepsBound}); \lang{ShakenAscent} (\cref{prop:runningtime-shaken-ascent}); \lang{SimulatedAnnealing} (\cref{prop:SA_stepsBound}); \lang{ZadehsRule}, \lang{LeastRecentlyConsidered}, and other history-based local search (\cref{prop:HB_stepsBound}); \lang{AntipodalJump} and \lang{JumpToBest} (\cref{prop:runningtime-antipodal-and-best-jump}); \lang{KerninghanLin} (\cref{prop:KL_bound}); and \lang{RandomJump} (\cref{prop:randomJump_steps}) -- all of these are examples a broader class of local search algorithms that we name \emph{poly-bypass} local search algorithms (\cref{def:poly-bypass}).
 Conditionally-smooth landscapes are a more expressive class than the tree-structured binary Boolean \VCSP{s} that (fully) capture the class of fitness landscapes that are efficient-for-all local search algorithms~\cite{repCP}.
-Thus, the conditionally-smooth structural property permits families of landscapes that are complex enough to break the efficiency of some popular local search algorithms.
-In \ref{sec:inefficientAlgos}, we show that there are families of conditionally-smooth landscapes where finding the peak takes an exponential number of steps for \lang{SteepestAscent} (\cref{cor:HakenLubyBound}) and takes a superpolynomial number of steps for \lang{RandomFacet} (\cref{cor:RandomFacetSlow}).
+Thus, the conditionally-smooth structural property permits families of landscapes that are complex enough to break the efficiency of some popular local search algorithms that are not \emph{poly-bypass} algorithms.
+In Section \ref{sec:inefficientAlgos}, we show that there are families of conditionally-smooth landscapes where finding the peak takes an exponential number of steps for \lang{SteepestAscent} (\cref{cor:HakenLubyBound}) and takes a superpolynomial number of steps for \lang{RandomFacet} (\cref{cor:RandomFacetSlow}).
+Given that both \lang{SteepestAscent} and \lang{RandomFacet}~\cite{randomFacetBound} are often considered to be very good local search algorithms,\footnote{ \lang{RandomFacet} is currently considered the best known algorithm for solving semismooth fitness landscapes.
+It finds the peak in any semismooth fitness landscapes in a superpolynomial but subexponential number of steps -- even with the landscape given as a black-box~\cite{randomFacetBound}.
+In \cref{cor:MatousekPrecSmooth}, we show that the family of semismooth landscapes that saturate this worst case behavior for \lang{RandomFacet} are conditionally-smooth. } their inefficiency on conditionally-smooth landscapes tells us that conditionally-smooth landscapes are not a trivially easy to solve class of landscapes.